Thought Anchors: Which LLM Reasoning Steps Matter?: Introduction

-Third and finally, in \cref{sec:attention-suppression} we present a method that measures the causal dependency between specific pairs of sentences in a reasoning trace.
-For each sentence in a trace, we intervene by masking all attention to it from subsequent tokens.
-We then measure the effect of suppression on subsequent token logits (KL divergence) compared to those generated during the absence of suppression.
+\Cref{sec:attention-suppression} and \Cref{systematic-masking} present a method mapping the wider structure of the reasoning the causal dependencies between pairs of CoT sentences.
+For each sentence in a trace, we intervene by masking all attention to it from subsequent tokens or simply removing the sentence entirely.
+We then measure the effect on subsequent token logits (KL divergence) compared to those generated without masking.
 Averaging token effects by sentence, this strategy measures each sentence's direct causal effect on each subsequent sentence.

 Applying these techniques, our work suggests that analyzing reasoning through sentence-level units introduces new domains through which reasoning models can be understood.
 Our work also opens the door to more precise debugging of reasoning failures, identification of sources of unreliability, and the development of techniques to enhance the reliability of reasoning models.